Future released the new visual for “PUFFIN ON ZOOTIEZ” on June 2. This is an updated story.

 “After I f—k you, let me cry on your shoulder,” he raps on the finale of I NEVER LIKED YOU, getting “BACK TO THE BASICS” of trapping, drugs and the long term effects of his love-torn lifestyle.
 After sending out a barrage of tweets over the course of April, Pluto’s ninth studio album — and follow-up to 2020’s High Off Life — wholeheartedly rings in the return of rap’s toxic king.

-Debuting at No. 1 on the Billboard 200, INLY has now sold 222,000 first-week units — the most ever for Future and the biggest debut of the year thus far.
+Debuting at No. 1 on the Billboard 200 (May 9), INLY sold 222,000 first-week units — the most ever for Future and the second biggest debut to Kendrick Lamar’s Mr. Morale & The Big Steppers.
 His 2019 album The WZRD sold 126,000 first-week units, as High Off Life (which previously held his biggest sales week) sold 153,000 units.

-Similarly, “WAIT FOR U” has earned the No. 1 spot on the Billboard Hot 100 on Monday (May 9).
+Similarly, “WAIT FOR U” earned the No. 1 spot on the Billboard Hot 100 on May 9 and has sold over 1 million units as of May 29.
 Tems is the first African artist to hold a No. 1 record on Billboard, as Drake and Future are the only two rappers in history to debut on Billboard’s Top 200 Albums and Hot 100 charts in the same week.

 In Ye’s first appearance since releasing the unfinished Donda 2 exclusively on Stem Player, “KEEP IT BURNIN” sees the YZY mogul’s fingerprints all over the track.
 Originally placed on Donda 2, Ye viscerates his verse and sees his toxic energy comparable to that of Future’s — seemingly calling out his ex-wife Kim Kardashian as the “city’s on fire” amid the single’s stark vignette visuals.

-Leading in INLY’s release by hopping on Southside’s “Hold That Heat” with Travis Scott last week (April 22), Future foresees greater success in his newfound reign as GQ’s “Best Rapper Alive” — divulging on working closely with Drake and Gunna in his recent cover story (April 19).
+Leading in INLY’s release by hopping on Southside’s “Hold That Heat” with Travis Scott on April 22, Future foresees greater success in his newfound reign as GQ’s “Best Rapper Alive” — divulging on working closely with Drake and Gunna in his recent cover story (April 19).